needle-mirror/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-Scripting.md

 ## **The Custom Pass C# template**

-To create a new Custom pass, go to **Assets > Create > Rendering > HDRP C# Custom Pass**.
+To create a new Custom pass, go to **Assets > Create > Rendering > C# Custom Pass**.
 This creates a new script that contains the Custom Pass C# template:

 ```C#
 class #SCRIPTNAME# : CustomPass